philharmonic/philharmonic.github.io/index.md

 src="https://dl.dropboxusercontent.com/u/1177591/philharmonic/temperature.gif"
 alt="Temperature">

+Philharmonic can simulate different scheduling algorithms and calculate their effects in terms of energy consumption, costs, cooling overhead and service quality.

-For a part of the functionality (namely VM pausing) Philharmonic can interact with a real OpenStack deployment and it offers a way to collect power measurements from Eaton wattmeters.
+For a part of the functionality (namely VM pausing), Philharmonic can interact with a real OpenStack deployment and it offers a way to collect power measurements from Eaton wattmeters.
 This experimental approach is no longer the focus of development, however.